marsch/Architecture/Connectors/AdapterGuide.md

 ordering will be by last updated time.)
 The system will often provide either a link to the next page or the next page can be obtained by modifying the search criteria so that objects in the first page no longer match the query.
-It is up to the connector developer to determine how many pages are returned per polling execution.
+It is up to the adapter developer to determine how many pages are returned per polling execution.

 [Example in the SugarCRM